rachelslaybaugh/NE24/documentation/documentation.md

 **Derived from material by Anthony Scopatz**

-Just like version control (which we've covered) and testing (which we're doing next), documenting your code is the __most important thing__ you can do as a software developer.
+Just like version control and testing, documenting your code is the __most important thing__ you can do as a software developer.
 Good documentation is a sublime experience that should permeate your code.